rgmann/coral/README.md

         `sudo apt-get install boost`

-    Or, on either platform, install manually, which is just as [easy](http://www.boost.org/doc/libs/1_59_0/more/getting_started/unix-variants.html).
+    Or, on either platform, install manually, which is nearly as [easy](http://www.boost.org/doc/libs/1_59_0/more/getting_started/unix-variants.html).

     In all cases, multi-threading support should be enabled and tagged.